lux01/synacor/README.md

 # Synacor Challenge

 The [Synacor Challenge][Synacor] is a programming challenge where contestents are tasked to implement a virtual machine for a custom architecture specified in the [`arch-spec`](/arch-spec) file.
 A binary [`bin/challenge.bin`](/bin/challenge.bin) has been provided and contains a number of passcodes for input on the challenge website to track your progress.
-This repository contains a Rust library that implements the CPU and some related binaries.
+This repository contains a Rust library that implements the CPU, and some extra executables that implement the VM and solve various challenges that appear during execution.

 [Synacor]: https://challenge.synacor.com

+**NB**: This repository contains all the details you need to be able to find all the codes for the challenge without having to implement your own solutions.
+Please don't ruin the fun for everyone else by cheating!

 ## Executables

-Some executables are provided, three of which are related to the architecture iteself: a virtual machine, a debugger, and and disassembler.
-The rest are related to solving problems that arise while attempting to run the challenge binary.

 ### Debugger